wabarr/PAPER/_people/paulette-ma.md

 headshot: assets/images/paulette-ma.jpg
 role: undergraduate researcher
 username: paulette
+alum: true
 ---

-Alum: As an undergraduate at GW, Paulette was a major contributer to the 3D comparative osteology collection project, scanning many of the collections in the SEH Paleo lab.
+As an undergraduate at GW, Paulette was a major contributer to the 3D comparative osteology collection project, scanning many of the collections in the SEH Paleo lab.